 Quality: Meeting or exceeding customer expectations

-If the desk you bought to do your job doesn’t fall apart during a Tuesday meeting and cause your coffee to spill all over the floor, then the desk is meeting quality standards and meets or exceeds your customer expectations, right?
+If the desk you bought to do your job doesn’t fall apart during a Tuesday meeting and causes your coffee to spill all over the floor, then the desk is meeting quality standards and meets or exceeds your customer expectations, right?
 Correct.

 In manufacturing, there are certain quality standards that need to be met.

 Quality assurance and quality control are often used interchangeably in manufacturing, but they are not the same.
 Quality control (QC) is a part of the larger ecosystem of quality assurance (QA).
 QC and QA are a part of the entire quality control system.